plutusds/csv-dynamo-importer/README.md

 # csv-dynamo-importer

-A script to import CSV data into DynamoDB.
+A fault tolerant script to import large volume CSV data into DynamoDB.

 ## Usage